Firing order: Radial engine

-The cylinders are numbered around the circle, in clockwise direction with the #1 cylinder at the top.
+In a radial engine the cylinders are numbered around the circle, in clockwise direction with the #1 cylinder at the top.

 Engine orientation within cars

 The simplest situation is a longitudinal engine located at the front of the car, which means the engine's orientation is the same as the car's.
 This illustrates that the rear of the engine is the end that connects to the transmission, while the front end often has the drive belt for accessories (such as the alternator and water pump).
 The left bank of the engine is on the left side of the car (when looking from behind the car), and vice versa for the right bank of the engine.

 For a transverse engine located at the front of the car, whether the front of the engine is at the left-hand or right-hand side of the car is best determined based on the side of the car where the transmission is located (which corresponds to the rear of the engine).
 Most transverse engine front-wheel drive models have the front of the engine at the right-hand side of the car (except for many Honda cars).
 As a consequence, the left bank of a transversely V engine is usually closest to the front of the car.

-For cars where the engine is installed 'backwards' (i.e. the transmission is closer to the front of the car than the engine, or under the engine), cylinder #1 is located towards the rear of the car.
+For cars where the engine is installed 'backwards' (i.e. the transmission is closer to the front of the car than the engine, or under the engine), cylinder #1 is located towards the firewall, the rear of the car.
 This is the case for the Citroën Traction Avant, Saab 99, Saab 900 and many rear-engine cars.